How Often Should You Remodel Your Home?

 About 2 years ago, we were planning on moving to another state and put our home on the market.

-Our home, which was built in 1980 had some updates, the kitchen and half bath had both been updated in the early 2000s, but other parts of it were still very dated.
+Our home, which is an older home built in 1980, had some updates, the kitchen and half bath had both been updated in the early 2000s, but other parts of it were still very dated.

 And we quickly found out from the feedback we got from those interested in our home that the consensus was that it was too dated to get what we wanted on the market.